azatabdirashituly/web-back---end-asgn-3/README.md

     Weather information: OpenWeather API
         link: https://openweathermap.org/api

-CONTROLLER ->
+PROJECT STRUCTURE/DIRECTORIES =>

+    controller =>
         controllers.js file: contains all functions to be executed such as registrating, logging and redirecting users;

-    adminController.js file: contains all functions to be executed by admin

-    imageController.js file: contains functions to generate images and get access to history to see generated images

-    movieController.js file: contains functions to get movie data and get access to history to see searched movies

-    weatherController.js file: contains functions to get weather data and get access to history to see searched cities with weather data4
+        adminController.js file: contains all functions to be executed by admin imageController.js file: contains functions to generate images and get access to history to see generated images movieController.js file: contains functions to get movie data and get access to history to see searched movies weatherController.js file: contains functions to get weather data and get access to history to see searched cities with weather data

-DATABASE ->
+    database =>
         schemas.js file: contains schemas, database collections for MongoDB

-ROUTES ->
+    public =>
+        images => contains all related images for project styles => contains all css styles for ejs files

+    routes =>
-    router.js file: contains several routes for routing users, movies, images, weather infos and the admin
+        router.js file: contains all routes for routing users, movies, images, weather infos and the admin

-.env ->:
+    views =>
+        pages => contains all ejs files

-    contains API keys
+    .env file => contains API keys

-TO GET ACCESS TO ADMIN PAGE ->
-    username: Azat
-    password: azat
+    .gitignore => ignores node_modules folder and package-lock.json file